 Let’s all move our focus to the sounds around us – they can all in fact be musically and a pleasure to the ear.
 Aarhus has such a great vibe and I am amazed of the people here.

-The result was, on the one hand, to record sounds from Aarhus and doing interviews with the people of Aarhus, and on the other hand to develop a PR concept containing production of video teasers with a focus on social media.
+The result was, on the one hand, to record sounds from Aarhus and do interviews with the people of Aarhus, and on the other hand to develop a PR concept containing the production of video teasers to be used across social media.
 For the videos, we used the iconic traffic cones of Andres Bosshard asking people to listen to the city.

-We communicated that everyday sounds in Aarhus are actually a gift – and in 2017 also an art installation!
+We communicated that everyday sounds in Aarhus are actually a gift – and, in 2017, also a basis of an art installation!
 The campaign includes several exciting events in Aarhus, Denmark.

 …and the “HiddenAarhus” asking people about the sounds of Aarhus and their favourite place audio-wise – their Hidden Aarhus:

-Several medias made interviews with Andres as a result of the press releases and PR from Sound of Innovation.
+Several media outlets did interviews with Andres as a result of the press releases and PR from Sound of Innovation.
 Among others, several (front page) articles in the Danish papers Jyllands Posten (also here) and Aarhus Stiftstidende.
 The Danish culture magazines Fine Spind and SNYK also wrote articles on the events.

 Also articles from European Capital of Culture, including several shares on Facebook from organizations like Aarhus University, TEDxAarhus, Schweizer Musikpreis etc.

-Regardless of this niche, the videos received more than 15.000 views on Facebook during the first couple of weeks.
+Despite this niche, the videos received more than 15,000 views on Facebook during the first couple of weeks.

 The project ended with several large SonicArk compositions, live remixes and a ‘sonic bubble’ “Ear of the Future” event in Aarhus, Denmark, in late Summer of 2017.